OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

                                     On Windows: "Scripts\activate.bat")
   openmdao_build_docs              (Builds the docs from scratch.
 Optional if no doc changes.) openmdao_docs                    (Checks that docs display correctly.
-Optional if no doc changes.) openmdao_test --all              (Runs all openmdao unit tests.
+Optional if no doc changes.) openmdao_test                    (Runs all openmdao unit tests.
 Merge only if they all pass.) bzr merge lp:openmdao            (Merges from the trunk)

 **- If you have no conflicts,** you can continue.
 Type: